nllz/IRTF-HRPC/draft-anonymity.md

 are pseudonyms with limited linkability, since the user can always create a lot of them.

-4. Could there be advice for protocol developers and implementers to improve anonymity?
+2. Could there be more advice for protocol developers and implementers to improve anonymity?
+(Besides the ones in <xref target="practical-advices"/>.)
-First, the protocol should avoid to have mandatory persistent identifiers.

-Even without persistent identifiers, anonymity could be broken by examining the patterns of access.
-If an user visits each morning the three same Web sites, always in the same order, it will be easy to identify him even without persistent identifier.
-Protocol desiogners should therefore ask themselves if patterns are easily visible, or obfuscated in some way.

 Security Considerations
 ========================